 Fast response hygrometers are nowadays an important part of all measuring complexes for turbulent energy fluxes.
 There has been a significant change in the measuring systems within the last 10-15 yr.
 While sensors which were commercially available in the 90s of the previous century mainly used UV absorption lines (Foken et al., 1995), at present there is almost exclusive use of sensors working with the IR absorption lines.
-This is because the hydrogen lamp for hygrometers working at the Lyman-alpha line
+This is because the hydrogen lamp for hygrometers working at the Lyman-alpha line of 121.56 nm is not very stable, and the lamps were mainly handmade.
+At the same time, the sensitivity of IR-sensors has been increased and while these sensors have only been commercially available since the 90s, the first developments of devices are dated 30 yr earlier (for overview see Foken et al., 1995).

-20 of 121.56 nm is not very stable, and the lamps were mainly handmade.
-At the same time, the sensitivity of IR-sensors has been increased and while these sensors have only been commercially available since the 90s, the first instrument developments are dated 30 yr earlier (for overview see Foken et al., 1995).
+The Lyman-alpha hygrometer was developed at the beginning of the 1970s almost in parallel in the USA, the Soviet Union and the former GDR (Buck, 1973; Kretschmer and Karpovitsch, 1973; Martini et al., 1973) and the American device was commercially produced by AIR Inc., Boulder, CO.
+About ten years later a second type of UV hygrometer was developed using a krypton lamp (Campbell and Tanner, 1985).
+The benefits of this device were a longer lifetime and easier production.
+But the absorption band is not directly located in the Lyman-alpha band and has a cross sensitivity to oxygen (see Sect.
+2).

-The Lyman-alpha hygrometer was developed at the beginning of the 70s almost in parallel in the USA, the Soviet Union and the former GDR (Buck, 1973; Kretschmer and Karpovitsch, 1973; Martini et al., 1973) and the American instrument was commercially Paper with the current at the receiver I and of the lamp I_0 , the absolute humidity ρ_w , the absorption coefficient k and the path length between lamp and receiver x.
-While emission and detection efficiencies affect I_0 , these do not affect flux measurements since only the fluctuation level needs to be determined.
-However, knowledge of k and x is required for proper scaling of fluctuations in ρ_w .
+All these hygrometer types work on the basis of Lambert-Beer's law with the light intensity at the receiver I and of the lamp $I_0$ , the absolute humidity $\rho_w$ , the absorption coefficient k and the path length between lamp and receiver x.
+While emission and detection efficiencies affect $I_0$ , these do not affect flux measurements since only the fluctuation level needs to be determined.
+However, knowledge of k and x is required for proper scaling of fluctuations in $\rho_w$ .